awhipp/evetrade_api/README.md

 ## Setup

 * Python 3.12
-** For API and for data sync service
 * Poetry
 * Environment Variables (see .env.example)
 * NodeJS 16.x (for event driven lambdas only)